Meso-Health/meso-site/README.md

 #### Summary

 The site is built on top of [`create-react-app`](https://github.com/facebook/create-react-app), an easy development environment for building apps with React.
 We use [`react-snap`](https://github.com/stereobooster/react-snap) to render our React app as static HTML and CSS to help with page load times.
-Content is loaded from the [`content.yml`](https://github.com/Watsi/meso-site/blob/master/src/content.yml) to make copy edits easier for Chase or Mustafa.
+Content is loaded from the [`content.yml`](https://github.com/Watsi/meso-site/blob/master/src/content.yml) to make copy edits easier.

 #### Deployment